 Install and configure Heartbeat on your servers to monitor host availability, service uptime, web site endpoints, and API monitoring.
 For detailed monitor summaries, with support for monitors from multiple locations, drill-down into the Uptime app.

 User Experience data, powered by the APM Real User Monitoring (RUM) agent, provides a way to quantify and analyze the perceived performance of your web application.

-To help keep you aware of potential issues in your environments, the Logs app, Metrics app, APM app, and the Uptime app all integrate with Kibana’s alerting and actions feature.
-It provides a set of built-in actions and specific threshold alerts for you to use and enables central management of all alerts from Kibana Management.
+To help keep you aware of potential issues in your environments, the Logs app, Infrastructure app, APM app, and the Uptime app all integrate with Kibana’s alerting and actions feature.
+It provides a set of built-in actions and specific threshold rules for you to use and enables central management of all rules from Kibana Management.